microservices-practical/microservices-v8/README.md

 This project contains the version 8 of the application that is developed under the scope of the book Microservices - The Practical Way.
 You can get a copy of the book on [Leanpub](https://leanpub.com/microservices-thepracticalway).

+## Idea

+These projects, included in [Microservices-Practical repositories](https://github.com/microservices-practical), illustrate how to start an application from scratch and then evolve it to become a full microservices environment.

+This version introduces Load Balancing with Ribbon, configured to detect services that are down through a `PingUrl` and combined with an `AvailabilityFilteringRule`.

 ## Contents

 The repository contains five folders, one for each component of the system: